bgcarlisle/Numbat/README.md

 Copy the entire file to your web server, and navigate to the Numbat directory with your browser.
 You will need to know your MySQL server, username and password to complete the installation.

-## What's new in 2.6.2
+## What's new in 2.7

-* In 2.6: New automatic export to CSV for extractions, sub-extractions, tabled data and citations
-* Moved "Add new reference" button
-* Re-wrote some database queries for efficiency
-* Minor formatting changes
+* Streamlined installation (less that can go wrong)
-* Fixed bug in Excel import
+* Table data elements available in sub-extractions

 ## How to cite Numbat